mehmeterguden/Online-Text-Editor/README.md

 ---

 **Transform your text editing experience with our advanced online editor featuring rich text editing, code highlighting, real-time statistics, and powerful text processing tools.**

+> **Note**: This project is open-sourced for transparency and trust-building purposes.
+The source code is available for viewing, learning, and educational use only.
+Commercial use, monetization, or creating competing services is not permitted under the CC BY-NC-SA 4.0 license.

 [🚀 Live Demo](https://metineditoru.com) • [📖 Documentation](#-documentation) • [🤝 Contributing](#-contributing) • [🐛 Report Bug](https://github.com/mehmeterguden/Online-Text-Editor/issues)